ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2019-14862](https://github.com/ossf-cve-benchmark/CVE-2019-14862) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2019-14862.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2019-14862.svg)

 ## CVE-2019-14830
  A vulnerability was found in Moodle 3.7 to 3.7.1, 3.6 to 3.6.5, 3.5 to 3.5.7 and earlier unsupported versions, where the mobile launch endpoint contained an open redirect in some circumstances, which could result in a user's mobile access token being exposed.
-(Note: This does not affect sites with a forced URL scheme configured, mobile service disabled, or where the mobile app login method is &quot;via the app&quot;).
+(Note: This does not affect sites with a forced URL scheme configured, mobile service disabled, or where the mobile app login method is "via the app").